prajanal/Bellabeat_Analysis_SQL/README.md

 # Transforming hourly data to daily data and creating a new table.
 **From Hourly_step_merged to Daily_steps_merged.**

+*Insight: It is designed to aggregate hourly step data into daily summaries, creating a new table that facilitates easier and more meaningful analysis of user activity patterns.*

 * Create table `mturkfitbit_export.Daily_steps_merged` as
   SELECT
   Id,